lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ## 3. MOLECULAR BIOLOGY

+### rRNA phylogenetics

+For the earliest stages in evolution (unicellular organisms), fossils are scarce, and genomes have mutated beyond recognition in many places, so we must look more carefully.
+The ribosome is a key piece of cellular machinery that translates RNA into proteins, whose functionality is so tightly constrained that it can be used to measure relatedness across the whole tree of life.

+A surprising result of this analysis is according to ribosome similarities, all eukaryotes descend within archaea.
+This strongly supports the hypothesis of endosymbiosis, where an ancient archaea cell and an ancient bacteria cell merged to become a eukaryotic cell, with the archaea providing the genes that went into the nucleus.

+{{< figure src="rRNA-phylogenety.png" title=" Source: Hug *et al.*, 2016." >}}

 ### Antibiotic resistance

 A striking visualisation of antibiotic resistance is a video of an experiment done by Harvard Medical School, where they created four zones with antibiotic concentrations increasing by a factor of 10 each time.
 The bacteria would spread outwards up to the boundaries.
 Most would go extinct, but a few mutants from some populations would survive and move into the next zone.
 When all zones had been reached, the colonies traced out the pattern of their phylogenetic tree.

 {{< figure src="antibiotic_phylogeny.png" title="The end of the experiment, showing how the colonies connect together to show their relatedness.
 Video: [here](https://www.youtube.com/watch?v=plVk4NVIUh8).
 Paper: [here](https://www.science.org/doi/10.1126/science.aag0822)." >}}

+Despite being a highly tangible example of evolution in action, antibiotic resistance is rarely described as "evolution" in the medical literature (sources: [here](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.0050030) and [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC1852151/#pbio-0050112-b001)).

 ### Nylon-eating bacteria